Discrete-time dynamics, step-skew products, and pipe-flows: Junctions

 \paragraph{Switchings} We set our excitation function $\chi : \Omega_{ \text{susp} } \to \real^{d+3}$ to be the function whose first coordinate and last $d$ coordinates are zero, and the second and third coordinates are $\exp\paran{ \iota \zeta (\omega) }$.
 The net lateral displacement within the axial window $[1, 1.1]$ can be calculated as follows :

 The function $\bar{\zeta}_{0.1T}$ in \eqref{eqn:def:barzeta} thus describes the total effect of the axial component of the vector field that the junction receives as input from the external ergodic flow.
 The value of $\bar{\zeta}_{0.1T}(\omega)$ decides which sector of the complex plane the an initial point starting at the origin is driven towards.
 Each such sector is the basin of attraction of one of the branches.
 Thus the value of $\bar{\zeta}_{0.1T}(\omega)$ decides which exit branch the trajectory is pull towards.
-The uncertainty in the location of $\omega$ within $\Omega$ makes this a probabilistic event.
+The uncertainty in the location of $\omega$ within $\Omega$ is exactly the same as that of $\Gamma^T(\omega_0)$.
+This makes the switching a probabilistic event.

 Next we argue that in spite of a junction being driven by a completely deterministic external source, two successive selection of gates are almost-independent.
 The switch made in a junction depends implicitly on the initial state $\omega_0$ of the driver $\paran{ \Omega, \Gamma^t }$.
 Note that the junction receives an input from the driver only during the passage of the flow between the axial coordinates $[1,1.1]$, as indicated in Figure \ref{fig:frontal}~(b).
 The direction towards which the flow is nudged depends on the sum of the input it receives from the driver, via the function $\chi$, and during this period.
 Recall that the $\bar{\zeta}_{0.01T}$ can be designed so as to create the configuration in \eqref{eqn:f3od0:1}.
 Thus Lemma \ref{lem:d9dk4} guarantees the following :